BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.54 <a name="version454"></a>
+ENS160 sensor added.
+Basic frame work is included.
+The usefulness of this sensor can be disputed as long as it is in the housing.
+Converting the values ​​of the GPR registers to the respective gases is of little use without a good reference environment.

 ## version 4.53 <a name="version453"></a>
 aht20.% renamed to aht2x.%.
 Version should support AHT20 and AHT21.